-DJJ provides academic and vocational education, treatment programs that address violent and criminogenic behavior, sex offender behavior, and substance abuse and mental health problems, and medical care, while maintaining a safe and secure environment conducive to learning.
-Treatment is guided by a series of plans supervised by the Alameda Superior Court, as a settlement agreement in a lawsuit known as Farrell.
+DJJ provides academic and vocational education, medical care, and treatment programs that address violent, criminogenic, and sex offender behavior, as well as substance abuse and mental health needs while maintaining a safe and secure environment conducive to learning.

-Youth are assigned living units based on their age, gender, risk of institutional violence and their specialized treatment needs.
+Youth are assigned living units based on their age, gender, and their specialized treatment needs.
 The population in each living unit is limited and staffing levels ensure that each youth receives effective attention and rehabilitative programming.

-The framework for DJJ’s programs is the Integrated Behavior Treatment Model.
-It is designed to reduce institutional violence and future criminal behavior by teaching anti-criminal attitudes and providing personal skills for youth to better manage their environment.
+The Integrated Behavior Treatment Model constitutes the framework for DJJ’s programs.
+It is designed to reduce institutional violence and future criminal behavior by teaching anti-criminal attitudes and providing youth with personal skills to better manage their environments.
 DJJ staff from every professional discipline work as a team to assess the unique needs of each youth and to develop an individualized treatment program to address them.
-Through collaboration with the youth, the team administers a case plan that takes advantage of each youth’s personal strengths to maximize treatment in other areas of their life to reduce the risk of re-offending.
+Through collaboration with the youth, the team administers a case plan that takes advantage of each youth’s personal strengths to maximize treatment in other areas of their life and reduce their risk of re-offending.